 Get Social Media Savvy

-Even regular social media users and brands can fall victim to new and ingenuous scams cleverly designed to take you by surprise.
-Err on the side of caution and don’t like photos and links unless posted from a verified source.
+Even regular social media users and brands can fall victim to new and ingenious scams cleverly designed to take you by surprise.
+Err on the side of caution and don't like photos and links unless posted from a verified source.
 Brands can stay safe by announcing promotions on their website or newsletters before posting to social media.
 Check with trusted sources for information on current scams and phishing trends.
 Companies like LifeLock usually have updates and tips to avoid scams or what to do if you fall victim to identity theft.
 They have a YouTube page as well as official social media pages like Facebook and Twitter.
 Or visit Facebook’s Help Center for more information on staying safe and recent scams.